franck-boullier/utils/firebase/firestore/code-base/import-json-to-firestore/README.md

 # Customisation:

+## What We Can Customize:

+- Name of the FireStore collection that will receive the data.
+- Name the file containing the data

+## How It's Done:

 In the File `index.js`

 - To change the name of the collection that will receive the data, update the line

 ```js